1. P&G’s Situational Analysis

-To evaluate a firm’s macro environment, PESTEL analysis is often performed to investigate six factors which constitute sources of changes in the company’s external environment (Cadle, Paul, & Turner, 2010).
+To evaluate a firm’s macro environment, PESTEL analysis is often performed to investigate six factors that constitute sources of changes in the company’s external environment (Cadle, Paul, & Turner, 2010).

 Economic and political concerns in the UK and other EU countries will impact the skin and personal care industry significantly because its products are often considered luxury products, thus not consumers’ top priority.

 As the UK has decided to withdraw from the EU (Brexit), the terms of the withdrawal being negotiated will certainly affect the general political, economic and legal framework as well as the cosmetics industry in the UK and regulations on communication activities.